blurt/windforce/index.md

 - Establish, modify, and integrate your software solutions
 - Augment or pivot software products
 - Quantify improvements through measurable metrics
-- Build frameworks for unit and integration testing
+- Lay the foundation for unit and integration testing

 ## Training
 - Training sessions led by industry experts